ManageIQ/manageiq.org/site/_posts/2017-01-03-last-week-in-manageiq-a-brand-new-euwe.md

 ## New

-With new code comes new bugs, one of our new projects is creating a new physical infrastructure provider, this is still ongoing work.
+New code usually creates new bugs.
+One of our new and ongoing projects is creating a new physical infrastructure provider.
 However that has led to a couple of bugs, but [Dávid Halász][18] to the rescue he's fixed our [Rubocop][19] [style guide][20] to [not complain][21] about the `$lenovo_log` global; the logging variable used by our first physical infrastructure provider, Lenovo.

-[Aparna Karve][22] has a new feature exposing [workflows on api request resources][23] to show the Request Workflow details in SUI.
+[Aparna Karve][22] has a new feature exposing [workflows on api request resources][23] to show the Request Workflow details in the SUI.

 ## Deleted

 In this issue, I think [Martin Povolny][24] wins the deletion prize, with a massive `359,849` lines deleted!
-Admittedly [this PR][25] was part of the UI spit into a separate repo, but that still counts right?
+Admittedly [this PR][25] was part of the UI split into a separate repo, but that still counts right?
 If you want to find the recently deleted code it can be found in its own [repository][26], more information on this can be found in this [guide][27].
 This is all part of ManageIQ's plan to "extract all the things".
 Expect more code extractions over the coming months.

 ## Wrapping up

-Well that about wraps up this double issue of [Last two weeks in ManageIQ][28].
+Well that about wraps up this double issue of [Last Two Weeks in ManageIQ][28].
 Hopefully 2017 brings you joy and happiness, and lots more [Open Source contributions][5].
 Happy coding!

 [1]: http://manageiq.org/download/